aitch0083/aitch0083.github.io/_posts/2016-12-12-step01-everything-has-a-start.markdown

 Thou shall see:
 ```
-{ name: 'index' }; //it's a plain JSON object, since there is no rendering engine setup yet
+{ name: 'index' }; //it's a plain JSON object, since there is no view engine setup yet
 ```

 Play with the model class in `models/index.js` to see the different output.
 That's it.